 II.
 Clearing Agency's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change

-thereunder.
-ICC believes the proposed rule changes are consistent with the requirements of the Act and the rules and regulations thereunder applicable to ICC, in particular, to Section 17(A)(b)(3)(D)
+requires, among other things, that the rules of a clearing agency be designed to protect investors and the public interest and to comply with the provisions of the Act and the rules and regulations thereunder.
+ICC believes that the proposed rule change is consistent with the requirements of the Act and the rules and regulations thereunder applicable to ICC, in particular, to Section 17A(b)(3)(F),

 Written comments relating to the proposed rule change have not been solicited or received.
 ICC will notify the Commission of any written comments received by ICC.

 III.
 Date of Effectiveness of the Proposed Rule Change and Timing for Commission Action

 Because the foregoing proposed rule change does not (i) significantly affect the protection of investors or the public interest; (ii) impose any significant burden on competition; and (iii) become operative for 30 days from the date on which it was filed, or such shorter time as the Commission may designate if consistent with the protection of Start Printed Page 27360investors and the public interest, provided that the self-regulatory organization has given the Commission written notice of its intent to file the proposed rule change at least five business days prior to the date of filing of the proposed rule change or such shorter time as designated by the Commission,

 the proposed rule change has become effective pursuant to Section 19(b)(3)(A) of the Act

 A proposed rule change filed under Rule 19b-4(f)(6)

 normally does not become operative prior to 30 days after the date of its filing.
 Pursuant to Rule 19b-4(f)(6)(iii),